mssamhan31/Solar-Curtailment/README.md

 MIT License is chosen due to its simplicity, yet sufficient for a general use open-source tool.

 ## Contact
-You can contact Samhan at his email m.samhan@student.unsw.edu.au
+You can contact Samhan at his email m.samhan@student.unsw.edu.au.